apache/tvm-rfcs/rfcs/0013_Arm_CMSIS-NN_Integration.md

 # Guide-level explanation

-TVM's external code generation infrastructure allows for the automatic partitoning and code generation using the external compiler.
-Partitioned subgraphs containing operator(s) targetted for Cortex-M can then be translated into the CMSIS-NN C APIs which eventually become part of MLF.
+TVM's external code generation infrastructure allows for the automatic partitioning and code generation using the external compiler.
+Partitioned subgraphs containing operator(s) targeted for Cortex-M can then be translated into the CMSIS-NN C APIs which eventually become part of MLF.
 For this integration, we are heavily dependent on the TVM's infrastructure for external code generation.

 If a user runs tvmc, they will get a MLF format archive which calls out to the CMSIS operators.

 ```
-tvmc --target=c,cmsisnn --output-format=mlf --executor=aot
+tvmc --target=cmsisnn,c --output-format=mlf --executor=aot
 ```